bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 To compare phenotype and genotype, look at Figure 6.
 The allele for smooth pea pods (S) is dominant over the allele for pinched pea pods (s).
 All the plants with at least one S allele have the same phenotype.
 That is, they all produce smooth pods.
-However, these plants can have two different genotypes—SS or Ss.
+However, these plants can have two different genotypesâ€”SS or Ss.
 If you were to look at the plants with smooth pods, you would not be able to tell the difference between those that have the genotype SS and those with the genotype Ss.
-The plants with pinched pods, on the other hand, would all have the same phenotype—pinched pods—as well as the same genotype—ss.
+The plants with pinched pods, on the other hand, would all have the same phenotypeâ€”pinched podsâ€”as well as the same genotypeâ€”ss.

 Geneticists use two additional terms to describe an organism's genotype.
 An organism that has two identical alleles for a trait is said to be **homozygous**